johnkerl/miller/docs/faq.rst

     Name Khavari, Darius
     Role tester

-But for <a href="file-formats.html#DKVP:_Key-value_pairs">DKVP</a> and <a href="file-formats.html#NIDX:_Index-numbered_(toolkit_style)">NIDX</a>, commas are the default field separator.
+But for :ref:`Key-value_pairs <file-formats-dkvp>` and :ref:`index-numbered <file-formats-nidx>`, commas are the default field separator.
 And -- as of Miller 5.4.0 anyway -- there is no CSV-style double-quote-handling like there is for CSV.
 So commas within the data look like delimiters:

 ::